 \subsection{Per-asset Results}

-In \cref{tab:gaussian_stats} we show in-depth per-asset results.
-These metrics were measured using a circular trajectory around the asset.
-For the assets in the \textsc{DonutSea} and \textsc{Crowd} layouts, our MLP is able to cull a significant number of Gaussians, ranging from $\sim$29\% to $\sim$40\%.
-For the trees from the \textsc{Forest} layout, the amount that can be pruned is heavily dependent on the crown and the thickness of the trunk.
-In the cases of oak and dinosaur, we show in the video that exactly these factors complicate the accurate learning of the visibility function.
-Our approach, on average, increases the percentage of Gaussians that are used relative to the number passed, and significantly decreases the number of Gaussians passed.
-We want to emphasize that these Gaussians can be completely discarded without any noticeable loss in quality, as they reflect zero-contribution values in the ground-truth renders.
+In \cref{tab:gaussian_stats} we show per-asset results.
+These metrics were measured for a circular camera trajectory around each asset.
+For the assets in the \textsc{DonutSea} and \textsc{Crowd} layouts, our MLP culls a significant number of Gaussians, ranging from $\sim$29\% to $\sim$40\%.
+For the trees from the \textsc{Forest} layout, the number of Gaussians that can be pruned depends strongly on the crown structure and trunk thickness.
+In the cases of oak and dinosaur, we show in the video that these exact factors complicate the accurate learning of the visibility function.
+On average, our approach increases the percentage of useful Gaussians passed to the rasterizer while significantly decreasing the total number of Gaussians processed.
+Notably, these Gaussians can be discarded without loss of quality, as they do not contribute to the ground truth renders.

-In \cref{fig:gtpred0}, \cref{fig:gtpred1}, and \cref{fig:gtpred2}, we present side-by-side images of a selection of assets, comparing the ground-truth selection with what our MLP predicts as occluded.
-From left to right, we show the ground truth on the single view, the ground truth we actually learn using the small set of auxiliary views to counter training on popping artifacts, and on the right, what our MLP predicts is occluded.
-For all views, (predicted) non-contributing splats are rendered in red as if the camera is located on the opposite side of the asset.
+In \cref{fig:gtpred0,fig:gtpred1,fig:gtpred2}, we present side-by-side images of a selection of assets, comparing the ground truth selection with the occlusions our MLP predicts.
+From left to right, we show the ground truth in the single view, the ground truth we actually learn using a small set of auxiliary views to counter training on popping artifacts, and what our MLP predicts as occluded.
+In all views, (predicted) non-contributing splats are rendered in red, as if the camera were on the opposite side of the asset.
 For the avatars and trees, we display the asset with the best and worst performance in terms of the percentage of Gaussians pruned.
-For the trees, notice how the two trees that perform worse have lots of small gaps in their crown, making the visibility function have a higher frequency than for the avatars or donut.
-Including frequency encodings and not using auxiliary views both help increase the number of Gaussians we predict as occluded, at the cost of rendering speed and robustness against popping artifacts.
-Depending on the application, the selection of steps in the process can be fine-tuned; however, our proposed method, with all steps enabled, achieves consistent results across assets and datasets.
+For the trees, notice that the two that perform worse have many small gaps in their crowns, resulting in a higher frequency of visibility changes compared to the avatars or donut.
+Including frequency encodings and avoiding auxiliary views both increase the number of Gaussians we predict as occluded, at the cost of rendering speed and robustness against popping artifacts due to harder-to-learn visibility functions.
+Depending on the application, the selection of process steps can be fine-tuned; however, our proposed method, with all steps enabled, achieves consistent results across assets and datasets.